frida/frida-website/_i18n/en/_posts/2021-07-18-frida-15-0-released.markdown

 - iOS: Fix usbmux port number encoding in the connect request.
 - Python, Node.js: Fix ownership in Device.spawn() aux options logic.

+### Changes in 15.0.14

+- Port iOS crash reporter integration to iOS 14.7.1.
+- Configure internal agents to be less intrusive on i/macOS.
+- Improve i/macOS error-handling during process preparation.
+- Revive i/macOS single-step delay workarounds, which turned out to be needed after all.
+- Handle reentrancy when about to yield JS lock, which may happen if a replaced function gets called by Interceptor during end_transaction().
+- Fix conditional Interceptor unignore logic in GumJS.
+This was preventing Interceptor from ignoring internal calls, and resulted in noise and reduced performance.
+- Enhance the i/macOS DebugSymbol fallback name to also include the unslid address.
+This makes it easy to plop it into a static analysis tool.
+- Fix Stalker code slab refill logic.
+- Add Stalker stats interface.

 [@insitusec]: https://twitter.com/insitusec
 [Listen]: https://frida.re/docs/gadget/#listen